 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-Choice Privileges Rewards has brought back a sale that we last saw in September in which it’s offering members a 40% bonus when they purchase a minimum of 15,000 points.
-If you’re a fan of Choice properties this is probably a sale that’s worth looking into as it’s one of the better sales that the loyalty program offers and given that it covers the Black Friday sales, there may not be a better offer this year.
+Choice Privileges Rewards is currently running a sale in which it’s offering members a 40% bonus when they purchase a minimum of 15,000 points.
+If you’re a fan of Choice properties this is probably a sale that’s worth looking into as it’s one of the better sales that the loyalty program offers.

 - Buy 1,000 – 2,000 points – get no bonus